High (very configuration-dependent)

 - Deploy network intrusion detection systems to monitor network traffic for signs of anomalous or suspicious activity.
 This may aid in detection of attacks or malicious activity related to exploitation of latent vulnerabilities

-The Common Vulnerabilities and Exposures (CVE) initiative has assigned CVE Candidate CVE-2006-0989 to the vmd overflow issue.
+The Common Vulnerabilities and Exposures (CVE) initiative has assigned CVE Candidate numbers to these issues.

-Symantec thanks 3Com for reporting these issues and for providing full coordination under responsible disclosure while Symantec resolved them.
+Zero Day Initiative for reporting the issues referenced in CVE-2006-6222 and CVE-2006-5822 and providing full coordination while Symantec resolved them.